Sergeon/jQuery-datepicker-ranges-disabler/README.md

 This script define some closures wich provides facilities to work around the datepicker beforeShowDay functions.
 The top-level API contains:

-DateRanges() : autoexecute function wich in turn returns two closures to deal with continuous ranges of dates:
+	--DateRanges() : autoexecute function wich in turn returns two closures to deal with continuous ranges of dates:
 	DateRanges.ForbiddenRange()
 	DateRanges.EnabledRange()